28th September 2023

 What if my dog howls at night?

-Usually, a dog only howls at night if it wants attention - and this could be for a whole host of reasons, the most common being that they’re lonely or hungry.
+Usually, a dog howling at night wants attention - and this could be for a whole host of reasons, the most common being that they’re lonely or hungry.
 Though it can be very disruptive to your sleep cycle, it’s really important to listen to what your pup is trying to tell you - as they might be in pain or be in some sort of discomfort.

 To help make your pup feel more at ease during the evening, why not try playing some white noise or classical music at bedtime?
 These types of sounds and symphonies help reduce anxiety and can really assist in settling your pooch down for rest.
 It works for babies, and it can work for your dog too.